mvysny/karibu-testing/README.md

 * *Fast*: Browserless tests are typically 100x faster than Selenium-based tests and run in 5-60 milliseconds, depending on their complexity.
 * *Reliable*: We don't need arbitrary sleeps since we're server-side and we can await until the request is fully processed.
+  We don't use Selenium drivers which are known to fail randomly.
 * *Headless*: The tests run headless since there's no browser.

 With this technique you can run 600 UI tests in 7 seconds, as opposing to 1-2 hours with Selenium-based approach.